Te Awatea Hou

 The paddle.
 Kaihoe is the paddler.

-- 13 February Queen Elzabeth II visits Waikawa Marae
+13 February Queen Elizabeth II visits Waikawa Marae

 - 24 January First anniversary and relaunching of Te Awatea Hou

-- Feb.
-1992 Waka taken to Takaka for Queen Beatrice of the Netherlands' visit marking the 300th anniversary of Abel Tasman's discovery of
+Feb.
+1992 Waka taken to Takaka for Queen Beatrice of the Netherlands' visit marking the 300th anniversary of Abel Tasman's discovery of New Zealand.

 Do you have a story about this subject?
 Find out how to add one here.